-18. Table showing different parts of brain, peculiar feature and functions of each.
+16. Table showing different parts of brain, peculiar feature and functions of each.

-Part of brain Features Function Cerebrum The largest part of the brain with many fissures -Centre of thought, imagination, grey matter and inner medulla as white matter. -Centre of feeling senses. -Controls voluntary movements.
+Part of brain Features Function Cerebrum The largest part of the brain with many fissures and folds in its cortex.
+Cerebral cortex is seen as grey matter and inner medulla as white matter. -Centre of thought, imagination, intelligence and memory. -Centre of feeling senses. -Controls voluntary movements.
 Cerebellum The second largest part, seen as two flaps.
 Coordinates muscular activities and maintains equilibrium of the body.
 Medulla oblongata The rod shaped lower part Controls involuntary actions like heart beat and breathing.
 Thalamus The seat of cerebrum Acts as relay station of impulses to and fro the cerebrum and also analyses the impulses.
-Hypothalamu s Seen just below the thalamus Plays a major role in the maintenance of homeostasis.
+Hypothalamus Seen just below the thalamus Plays a major role in the maintenance of homeostasis.

-19. There are many fissures and folds in the cerebral cortex (the peripheral part of brain).
-What is the advantage of this ?

-This is an adaptation to include more number of neurons and there by increase the efficiency of cerebrum.
+17. There are many fissures and folds in the cerebral cortex (the peripheral part of brain).
+What is the advantage of this ?This is an adaptation to include more number of neurons and there by increase the efficiency of cerebrum.

-- 20. Any mild injury to the medulla oblongata may lead to sudden death.
+18. Any mild injury to the medulla oblongata may lead to sudden death.
 Why ?
 Medulla oblongata controls involuntary actions like heart beat and breathing.
-Any mild injury to medulla oblongata results malfunctioning of breathing and heartbeat and this may lead to death. - 21.
-The central nerve, seen as the continuation of medulla oblongata ?
+Any mild injury to medulla oblongata results malfunctioning of breathing and heartbeat and this may lead to death.

+19. The central nerve, seen as the continuation of medulla oblongata ?
 How is this part protected ?
 Spinal cord.
-It is protected inside the vertebral column and is covered by the meninges. - 22.
-The ------ of the spinal cord is filled with cerebrospinal fluid.
-Ans: Central canal. - 23.
-The table showing neural disorders, reason and symptoms.
+It is protected inside the vertebral column and is covered by the meninges.